Neuronal-Oscillations/group-handbook/docs/data_storage_and_processing/first_steps.md

 git clone https://github.com/Neuronal-Oscillations/group-handbook
 ```

-# Setup System Environment
+### Setup System Environment
+* Execute the bash-script `setup_sysenv.sh`
 ```bash
 bash group-handbook/code/hpc/setup_sysenv.sh
 source ~/.bashrc
 ```

-This will write a couple of paths to your `~/.bashrc` that are necessary to use group functions and ensures everything is set up correctly.
+This will define paths in `~/.bashrc` necessary to use the group functions and ensure a correct setup.

 # RFS credentials
 After setting up the system environment you might have been prompted to create an RFS credentials file.